-- Is it better to sell the business to the employees or to a third party?
+- Is it better to sell the business to the employees or a third party?

 - How to equitably account for a child’s inheritance that is not involved in the company?

-With family owned businesses, establishing a clear succession plan and communicating it to all interested parties is paramount to the ultimate success of the company.
-Without a transparent plan, emotions can inevitably undermine the prospects of the business moving forward and the ensuing chaos could result in the business becoming a mere statistic.
+With family-owned businesses, establishing a clear succession plan and communicating it to all interested parties is paramount to the ultimate success of the company.
+Without a clear plan, emotions can inevitably undermine the prospects of the business moving forward, and the ensuing chaos could result in the business becoming a mere statistic.

 Sound business succession planning includes:

 Clearly defined goals of the shareholders or business owners are the keys to getting an optimal succession plan implemented.
 The more detailed and precise, the better.
 Use this fact-finding guide sheet to draw out ideas and contingencies for which you may not have thought to address.